Coastal & Ocean Partners

 Mid-Atlantic Regional Council on the Ocean

-Established in 2009, MARCO is a regional partnership formed by the Governors of New York, New Jersey, Delaware, Maryland, and Virginia to address shared regional priorities and provide a collective voice on regional ocean matters.
+Established in 2009, the Mid-Atlantic Regional Council on the Ocean (MARCO) is a regional partnership formed by the Governors of New York, New Jersey, Delaware, Maryland, and Virginia to address shared regional priorities and provide a collective voice on regional ocean matters.
 MARCO’s main priority areas are: climate change adaptation, marine habitats, water quality, and renewable energy.

 Accomplishments